Make the first day of school a success using these engaging first day of school activities for elementary students.

 - Copy of grade level S.M.A.R.T goals

 - Height (Students love to see how much they’ve grown in a year!)

 They place these artifacts into a shoebox, putting the boxes away for the remainder of the year.

-At the very end of the school year, students revisit these mementos, analyzing the before with the present.
+In the future, students revisit these mementos, analyzing the before with the present.

 4. Decorate Reader Response Journals.

 Before officially launching reader’s workshops, provide students an opportunity to decorate the covers of their reader response journals and/or writer’s notebooks.

 5. Complete a Morning Work Packet.

 To lessen the chaos during the early morning, provide a morning work packet (along with a pencil) of grade-level appropriate worksheets that students can complete independently.

 Doing so prevents them from asking you too many questions as you’re assisting new arrivals or chatting with parents.